There are so many reasons to visit Charleston, and here’s yet another one: the lowest gas prices in the country.

 Read all about it and get tickets at the official website.

-When it comes right down to it, it’s hard to beat flipping the paper pages of a really engrossing story while taking in the sunshine and all its good vitamin D… either on the beach or while lounging on the deck of a luxury house on Isle of Palms.
+When it comes right down to it, it’s hard to beat flipping the paper pages of a really engrossing story while taking in the sunshine and all its good vitamin D… either on the beach or while lounging on the deck.

-If you’re in one of our Isle of Palms vacation rentals this weekend, there’s a great opportunity to stock up your summer reading material – at a great price, and for a great cause.
+If you’re here this weekend, there’s a great opportunity to stock up your summer reading material – at a great price, and for a great cause.
 It’s the Charleston County Library’s annual summer book sale.

-“That Summer Book Sale,” as it’s known, boasts a huge assortment – as in, 20,000 titles.
+“That Summer Book Sale,” as it’s known, boasts a huge assortment of summer reading and entertainment options – as in, 20,000 titles.
 Included are fiction and nonfiction, paper and hardback, children’s books, CDs, DVDs and audio books, with prices starting at just $1.00 (and only 50 cents for children’s books).
 They accept cash, checks or credit cards, and proceeds go toward helping the public library do its good work for the community.

 The sale takes place at the main, massive library branch downtown.
-It’s located at 68 Calhoun Street, a pleasant drive from all our rental homes South Carolina.
+It’s located at 68 Calhoun Street.

 It’s going on today until 5:30 p.m., tomorrow (Saturday, June 23rd) from 9:00 a.m. till 5:30 p.m., then again on Sunday afternoon from 2:00 till 4:00.
 There will be special pricing on Sunday, when you can really score some deals.
 Admission is free.

 June 28th is a big day in South Carolina history… actually, in “American” history, even though the source of the celebration pre-dates the Declaration of Independence by several days.